Dynamical universality class for competing short- and long-range interactions

-\textit{Conclusions.}---In this Letter, we analyze the Glauber dynamics within the Nagle-Kardar model.
-Our main goal was the derivation of the critical exponents that govern the relaxation of the average absolute magnetization $\langle\vert m(t,N) \vert\rangle$, starting from a purely microscopic approach.
-We have determined the value of the critical exponents entering both the relaxation scaling laws of \eqref{eq:scaling_relations}, using the center manifold theory.
-In particular, we find that $\lambda_m=1/2$ and $\Delta_m=1/4$ on the critical line, while $\lambda_m=1/4$ and $\Delta_m=1/6$ at the tricritical point.
-These exponents result in a dynamical critical exponent of $z=2$, thus proving that the Nagle-Kardar model belongs to the dynamic universality class of model A. Finally, we have also assessed the exponential scaling of the average first passage time $\langle\tau\rangle$ with the system size, extending a previous result valid for systems with long-range interactions~\cite{mukamel2005breaking}.
+\textit{Conclusions.}---In this Letter, we have analyzed the Glauber dynamics of the Nagle-Kardar model.
+Our main goal was the derivation of the critical relaxation dynamics of the average absolute magnetization $\langle\vert m(t,N) \vert\rangle$, starting from a purely microscopic approach.
+We have been able to derive a Fokker-Planck equation for the magnetization and the fraction of defects from the microscopic master equation.
+From the associated Langevin equation, we have obtained deterministic dynamical equations for the magnetization and the number of defects in the large $N$ limit.
+Then, using center manifold theory, we have extracted the dynamics of the magnetization, from which we have derived the value of the dynamical critical exponent $z=2$ that enters the scaling law $\left\langle \left\vert m(t) \right\vert \right\rangle \sim t^{-\lambda_m}$ of \eqref{eq:scaling_relations}.
+To reach such conclusion, we have shown that $\lambda_m=1/2$ with $\Delta_m=1/4$ on the critical line, while $\lambda_m=1/4$ with $\Delta_m=1/6$ at the tricritical point.
+As the dynamical critical exponent is $z=2$, we can affirm that the Nagle-Kardar model belongs to the dynamical universality class of purely relaxational non-conserved order parameter (model A).

-We expect the Nagle-Kardar model, by incorporating nearest-neighbor interaction effects beyond the mean-field, to enable the study of competing interactions in spin-glass models~\cite{mezard1987spin}.
-The model can then be applied to fields such as atoms in cavity~\cite{blass2018quantum}, magnetic chains~\cite{gatteschi2014single}, and synchronization~\cite{gupta2017spontaneous}.
-In an interdisciplinary perspective, the Nagle-Kardar model might be also used to determine how nearest-neighbor interactions can enter the modeling of cooperativity phenomena in several fields of chemistry and biology, where only the Curie-Weiss model has been used (e.g.~muscle contraction~\cite{caruel2018physics} and chemical kinetics~\cite{di2012mean}).
+These findings may have profound implications for multiple areas of research.
+By incorporating nearest-neighbor interaction effects beyond the mean-field level, the Nagle-Kardar model allows for the study of competing interactions in spin-glass systems~\cite{mezard1987spin}.
+The model can also describe systems such as atoms in cavity~\cite{blass2018quantum}, magnetic chains~\cite{gatteschi2014single}, and fully coupled oscillators~\cite{gupta2017spontaneous}.
+In an interdisciplinary perspective, the Nagle-Kardar model has also been used to address some limitations of the Huxley-Simmons model of isometric muscle contraction~\cite{daRocha2021}.
+In this respect, its impact could also be extended to improve our knowledge about how nearest-neighbor interactions can enter the modeling of cooperativity phenomena in several fields of chemistry and biology, where only the Curie-Weiss model has been used (e.g., chemical kinetics~\cite{di2012mean}).